 The latest in a long list of phrases you may have heard (but don’t quite understand) is workation – but what does it mean?
 Who takes them?
 And why?
 Let’s unpack it.

 Also called a ‘workoliday’ or ‘woliday’, a workation is exactly how it sounds.
 Working while on vacation (work + vacation = workation).

 It’s combining business and leisure.
 Sending emails while sunning yourself.
-Hitting targets while hitting the beach.
+Hitting targets while hitting the beach, anywhere in the world.
 Working the hours while winding down.

 As HR Technologist puts it:

 ‘A workation is a vacation that allows you to work remotely while integrating elements of leisure that let you unwind, relax and be more productive’.